Three years removed from crude’s 2015 price implosion, we’re looking at a markedly more stable market.

 This led to a sharp 75% cut to the company’s monster dividend payout.
 And shares nosedived from a high of $44 per share to a low of $13 in early 2016.

-And this means that investors may buy Kinder Morgan for a bargain price and then rake in a rapidly growing income stream over the next three years.
+This means that investors may buy Kinder Morgan for a bargain price and then rake in a rapidly growing income stream over the next couple years.

 Magellan Midstream Partners, L.P.
 (NYSE: MMP) is another good pipeline company.

-Additionally, it has five marine storage terminals with an aggregate capacity of 26 million barrels.
+It has six marine storage terminals with an aggregate capacity of 27 million barrels and 1.5 million barrels per day of dock capacity.
 That's beneficial because storage is still in high demand.

 As with KMI, MMP provides a tremendous income opportunity.
 Its partnership structure is designed to pass value directly onto unitholders.